isaracorp/Toolkit-Samples/samwise/README.md

 is the responder.
 Initiator and responder are the names used in the code to differentiate the two sides.

-All NewHopeDH shared secrets are ephemeral.
+All Samwise shared secrets are ephemeral.
 Unlike the general Diffie-Hellman it is not possible to reuse the public information to regenerate the secret key.
 Doing so weakens the security of the establishment.

 ## Getting Started

-We have created a small sample application that demonstrates how to use the toolkit's NewHopeDH implementation.
+We have created a small sample application that demonstrates how to use the toolkit's Samwise implementation.
 The application is structured in a way that isolates the roles played by Alice and Bob by simulating a communication channel.